Francesco Statuto

 Francesco Statuto ([franˈtʃesko staˈtuːto]; born 13 July 1971) is an Italian professional football coach and a former player, being among the top midfielders for Roma during the 1990s.
-He is in charge as head coach of Serie D club Roma City.

 Club career

-Statuto played with A.S.
-Roma over three periods, beginning from the 1989-90 season, in which he did not however play a single match for the giallorossi.
-He then went on to join lower division club Casertana, before moving on to Cosenza in 1992 and Serie A hopefuls Udinese in 1993.
-With Udinese being relegated in the sommer of 1994, Francesco joined capital club AS Roma for the new season.
-The club ended in a good fifth place being thus qualified for the UEFA Cup.
+Statuto played with Roma over three periods, beginning from the 1989-90 season, in which he did not play a single match for the giallorossi.
+He then went on to join lower-division club Casertana before moving on to Cosenza in 1992 and Serie A hopefuls Udinese in 1993.
+With Udinese relegated in the summer of 1994, Francesco joined Roma for the new season.
+The club ended in a good fifth place, thus qualifying for next year's UEFA Cup.
 After another fifth-place finish, the club disappointingly finished 12th in the 1996–97 season, and heads started to roll.
 Spending another half year in Rome, Statuto moved back to former club Udinese for the remainder of the 1997–98 season - finishing third with the Friuli-outfit - one spot ahead of Roma.

 For the 1998–99 season, Statuto, who had played extraordinarily well for Udinese, was back with the giallorossi, leading the club to another fifth-place finish in the Serie A, playing alongside a young Francesco Totti.
-A memorable season for Statuto, which also included a short loanspell at Piacenza, the club he eventually joined fully in the summer of 1999.
+A memorable season for Statuto, including a short loan spell at Piacenza, the club he eventually joined fully in the summer of 1999.

 He played three seasons for Piacenza, which saw out his career.
-The three years offered both a relegation to the Serie B and a promotion back to the Serie A with the red and white outfit.
+The three years offered a relegation to the Serie B and a promotion back to the Serie A with the red and white outfit.